<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 It’s bad enough when the wrong people see your ads; however, what about when it’s not even a legitimate view?

 Ad fraud is a real problem.
-So much so that even the industry backed form of fraud prevention was found to be vulnerable to fraudulent behavior.
-The reason it is such a problem is because ad fraud is directly driven by vanity metrics such as viewability.
-Bots, malware, or even illicit human activity can be used to meet the minimum standard for viewability.
-You make no impression, and yet you are still charged for these views.
-A recent study from Infectious Media revealed that 63 percent of advertisers struggle to control their exposure to ad fraud.
+So much so that even the industry-backed form of fraud prevention was found to be vulnerable to fraudulent behavior.
+The reason it is such a problem is that ad fraud is directly driven by vanity metrics such as viewability.

 Metrics That Make Sense

-Vanity metrics like viewability show nicely in a presentation or report, but what happens when someone asks you what the return on your advertising spend is?
+Vanity metrics like ad viewability show nicely in a presentation or report, but what happens when someone asks you what the return on your advertising spend is?
 Your viewability metrics won’t do much to help answer that.

 Instead, focus on metrics that help drive business, such as: